-If you are new to gaming, be it on PC, on a console, or both, then you are bound to have heard or seen the acronym “FPS” used in game and hardware discussions.
+If you are new to gaming, be it on PC, on a console, or both, then you are bound to have already heard or seen the acronym “FPS” used in games and hardware discussions.

 Not clear on what FPS is exactly?
 Wondering what it means in-game?
 Then just read on, as we will answer almost all the FPS-related questions in this article!

 Let us address the most elemental question in gaming – what really is FPS?

 The acronym stands for “frames-per-second,” and it denotes how many frames your graphics card can render each second and/or how many frames your monitor can display each second.
 The former is dependent on your graphics card’s processing power, whereas the latter depends entirely on the monitor’s refresh rate.

 FPS may also refer to the First-Person Shooter game genre.

 What FPS Should You Have In a Game?

 FPS ratings are usually rounded up to the following: